km-campbell/dqc_simulator/docs/source/getting_started.rst

 1. import dqc_simulator
 2. Specify the DQC hardware to use
-3. Specify the quantum circuit to use as a protocol
+3. Specify the quantum circuit to use as a list of gate tuples.
+If starting from a .qasm file, some preprocessing can be used to achieve this.
+4. Input the gate_tuples to the interpreter
-4. Run the experiment
+5. Run the simulation

 The rest of this guide gives more details on each of these steps.